 We didn’t really do any actual touristy activities until we met up with Vivian later during our first week.
 That day, we went out for dim sum, visited different malls, and explored Victoria Harbour.

 Afterwards, we went to a seafood restaurant nearby.
 I saw these beautiful lanterns laid out in front of the water.
-I also did a post on the places I ate in Hong Kong if you’re interested.

 One night, Rui and I circled around the Times Square area for at least a half hour trying to find Genki Sushi.
 It ended up being literally right where we started.
 We called it our “scenic route” and I managed to get some nice photos.